What is administration? And what is an administrator?

 Any expenses you may have incurred as part of your employment are not covered and will have to be claimed alongside other creditors.

 You can find out more about the different types of payments by reading the Department for Business and Trade (DBT)’s guide for employees.
-For more information on employee rights, see this video from Keith Steven, KSA Director, which explains employee rights in more detail.
+For more information on employee rights, see this video from Keith Steven, KSA Director, which provides a detailed explanation of employee rights.

 Making an employee claim